ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Example visual regression test
 * Example unit test
 * Add example for using Grunt instead of gulp to bin/build.sh
-* Add example of using a host besides Github for the source repository
+* Add example of using a git host besides Github for the source repository

 ## Circle CI Setup
 The following sensitive variables will need to be